timboudreau/vmstat-statsd-agent/README.md

 Configuration
 -------------
-Configuration is done using a JSON file in named vmstat-statsd-agent.json which can be located in `/etc`, `/opt/local/etc`, `~/` or `./` (or all of the above, merged in that order).
+Configuration is done using a JSON file named vmstat-statsd-agent.json which can be located in `/etc`, `/opt/local/etc`, `~/` or `./` (or all of the above, merged in that order).
 Possible values: